-Before joining NORC, Fell was a Senior Research Scientist at the Pacific Institute for Research and Evaluation (PIRE) in Calverton, Maryland, where he worked on projects which included evaluating the effectiveness of enforcement programs, particularly highly visible, highly publicized and frequent sobriety checkpoints, in reducing impaired driving.
+Before joining NORC, Fell was a senior research scientist at the Pacific Institute for Research and Evaluation (PIRE) in Calverton, Maryland, from 2001 to 2016, where he worked on projects which included evaluating the effectiveness of enforcement programs, particularly highly visible, highly publicized and frequent sobriety checkpoints, in reducing impaired driving.
 Other projects included research on drivers arrested for driving while intoxicated (DWI), a project on increasing safety belt usage by teens, and developing various resource documents on sanctions for drivers convicted of DWI.

-Prior to joining PIRE, Fell worked with Star Mountain, Inc. as the Director of Human Performance Technology and spent thirty years at the National Highway Traffic Safety Administration where he held a series of positions including Chief, Research and Evaluation Division (GS-15).
+Prior to joining PIRE, Fell worked with Star Mountain, Inc. in 2000 as the Director of Human Performance Technology and spent thirty years at the National Highway Traffic Safety Administration (1969-1999) where he held a series of positions including Chief, Research and Evaluation Division (GS-15).

 Early in his career, Fell investigated motor vehicle crashes in research projects to determine their causes using the Haddon Matrix (i.e., human, vehicle, environmental factors in the pre-crash, crash, and post-crash phases of the collision).
 During the first 6 years of his tenure at NHTSA, he managed a number of multidisciplinary crash investigation teams.
 As a result, he developed a human factors crash causation system or model and published it as a Department of Transportation government report and in the Human Factors Journal (1976).
 It has been cited throughout the years, and although almost 40 years old, is still cited in current publications.
 It is a model of how human conditions, information processing and other factors interact to produce a collision.